 About Graham Reid

-Graham Reid was born in Scotland and educated in New Zealand.
-He is a graduate of Auckland University with a catch-all degree of papers in Chinese Philosophy, Italian, Art History, English and American literature, and the sciences.
+He is a graduate of Auckland University with a catch-all Bachelor of Arts degree with papers in Chinese Philosophy, Italian (language, film and literature), Art History, English and American literature, and the sciences (Zoology and Botany).

-Because of his wide personal interests and his ability to file stories on everything from international politics to the arts and pop culture (as well as writing restaurant, film, book and music reviews) Graham was described by the Herald's editor-in-chief as a "true renaissance man".
+Because of his wide personal interests and his ability to file stories on everything from international politics to the arts and pop culture (as well as writing restaurant, film, book and music reviews) Graham was described by the Herald's editor-in-chief Gavin Ellis as a "true renaissance man".

-Graham has also written on architecture and design, has designed book and album covers, and worked extensively in presenting radio programmes.
+large_9781869417093Graham has also written on architecture and design for magazines devoted to those arts; has designed book and album covers; and worked extensively in presenting radio programmes on the music and visual arts.

-In 2003 he won the prestigious Media Peace Award for his articles on the volatile politics of the Solomon Islands where he spent two weeks.
-He has travelled extensively through Europe, Asia and the United States for both work and pleasure.
+In 2003 he won the prestigious Media Peace Award for his articles on the volatile politics of the Solomon Islands where he spent two weeks in difficult and dangerous circumstances.

 In mid 2009 Graham published a second travel book, The Idiot Boy Who Flew through Public Address Books which won the Reader's Choice prize at the 2010 Cathay Pacific travel writing awards.